 In 2002, while vacationing with Eva Gabrielsson, his longtime live-in companion, Larsson began writing what would become the first book in the Millennium series.
 Over the next two years, he completed three manuscripts for a Swedish publisher.
 There has been speculation that Gabrielsson, an architect whom Larsson met at an anti-Vietnam rally in Sweden in 1972, helped him with the books; however, the exact nature of her collaboration is unknown.
 Within months after delivering the manuscripts, Larsson, a heavy smoker and junk food fanatic, died of a massive heart attack after a broken elevator forced him to climb the stairs to his office.

 In August 2005, the first Millennium novel was published in Sweden under the title “Man Som Hatar Kvinnor,” or “Men Who Hate Women.”
 The English-language version of the book would go by the title “The Girl with the Dragon Tattoo.”
 In May 2006, “Flickan Som Lekte Med Elden” or “The Girl Who Played with Fire,” was published in Sweden, followed one year later by “Luftslottet Som Sprangdes” or “The Girl Who Kicked the Hornet’s Nest.”
 The books were best-sellers in their author’s homeland before going on to become a publishing phenomenon and sell millions of copies around the world.
-Swedish movie versions of the books have been made, and the first English-language Hollywood adaptation is slated for release in late 2011.
+Several Swedish and English movie versions of the books have been made.